Folding (chemistry)

 In chemistry, folding is the process by which a molecule assumes its shape or conformation.
-The process can also be described as intramolecular self-assembly, a type of molecular self-assembly, where the molecule is directed to form a specific shape through noncovalent interactions, such as hydrogen bonding, metal coordination, hydrophobic forces, van der Waals forces, pi-pi interactions, and/or electrostatic effects.
+The process can also be described as intramolecular self-assembly, a type of molecular self-assembly, where the molecule is directed to form a specific shape through noncovalent interactions, such as hydrogen bonding, metal coordination, hydrophobic forces, van der Waals forces, pi-pi interactions, and electrostatic effects.

-The most active area of interest in the folding of molecules is the process of protein folding, which is the shape that is assumed by a specific sequence of amino acids in a protein.
+The most active area of interest in the folding of molecules is the process of protein folding, which analyses the specific sequences of amino acids in a protein.
 The shape of the folded protein can be used to understand its function and design drugs to influence the processes that it is involved in.

 There is also a great deal of interest in the construction of artificial folding molecules or foldamers.
-They are studied as models of biological molecules and potential application to the development of new functional materials.
+They are studied as models of biological molecules and for potential application to the development of new functional materials.